More than a feel-good story: How former walk-on Callie Lind became a prolific shooter for UW women’s basketball

 “I honestly never thought of my story as being crazy, but everyone else has told me that what I did was pretty crazy.
 It all happened pretty fast.”

-But as Wynn noted, Lynn is much more than a feel-good story and is a one of the reasons why Washington has started 4-3 and 1-3 in the Pac-12 heading into Friday’s 2 p.m. game at Colorado (3-4, 1-3).
+But as Wynn noted, Lynn is much more than a feel-good story and is a one of the reasons why Washington has started 4-3 and 1-3 in the Pac-12 heading into the 2 p.m. game Friday at Colorado (3-4, 1-3).

-The 5-9 shooting guard has carved out a spot in the 10-player rotation while averaging 5.1 points and 15.7 minutes.
-Lind also leads the Huskies with 10 three-pointers and 31 attempts while shooting 40 percent behind the arc.
+The 5-foot-9 shooting guard has carved out a spot in the 10-player rotation while averaging 5.1 points and 15.7 minutes a game.
+Lind leads the Huskies with 10 three-pointers coming on 25 attempts for 40% shooting.

 “We told her, you better sprint to your spot and get your feet set and just be a ready receiver,” Wynn said.
 “You know, don’t try to do too much.”

-All but six of Lind’s 31 attempts have been behind the arc.
+All but six of Lind’s 31 overall field-goal attempts have been behind the arc.
 She converted 7 of 14 three-pointers in the first four games, but has made just 3 of 11 in the past three outings.

 “Nobody had film on me or anything at the start of the year,” Lind said.
 “But then, after I got a little confidence and shooting the ball and making some, now things are starting to change.